venuswku/CoastSnap/README.md

       ```html
       <UploadConfirmationPopup open={confirmUpload} togglePopup={setConfirmUpload} progress={uploadProgress} setUploadProgress={setUploadProgress} scrollTo={setScrollElement} />
       ```
-- `src/data` folder: text used as content in the website.
+- `src/data` folder: text used as content in the website (open the JSON files in this folder to see more examples).
   - `coastsnapInSantaCruz.json`: information for each section in the `CoastSnapInSantaCruz` component.
     - `title`: topic of section.
     - `text`: more information related to the topic.